 Provide vendors with specific language they can use to articulate the program’s value proposition, enumerate its benefits, and properly emphasize the non-energy benefits that often motivate action.

-Teach vendors to be clear with participants: “We air sealed today, but that is not enough; we also need to insulate your home.”
+Teach vendors to be clear with participants: “We air sealed today, but that is not enough; you also need to insulate your home.”

-Recommendation 2c.
-Simplify and sharpen custom-facing incentive messaging.
+Recommendation 2d.
+Simplify and sharpen customer-facing incentive messaging.
 When the study compared the MassSave.com and EnergizeCT.com websites, there was a clear difference in how each website framed insulation incentives.
 MassSave.com described the incentives offered in Massachusetts in terms (“75% off” versus “1.70 per square foot” for EnergizeCT.com) that are more likely to resonate with the average, non-technical customer.
 The websites also differed in their specificity.
 MassSave.com provides the costs for an example project, whereas EnergizeCT.com acknowledges the same uncertainty differently stating: “The average initial costs varies from home to home”.
 While technically true, the ambiguity of this language does not enable customers to understand the value of the program and make decisions accordingly.
 Lastly, MassSave.com emphasizes non-energy benefits like comfort whereas these important motivators for action are not mentioned on EnergizeCT.com.

 Figure 9: Excerpts from MassSave.com and EnergizeCT.com